MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/vectorimage.rst

 If the resulting component value is below 0 or above 255, the component value is clamped to these limits.

-.. note:: The new image is a ResourceVectorImage.
+.. note:: The new image is a `ResourceVectorImage`_.
 The image buffer is allocated in the MicroUI image heap.
 The application must manage the image cycle life and close the image to free the image buffer.

 A VectorImage object can also be drawn associated to a color matrix by a call to `ej.microvg.VectorGraphicsPainter.drawFilteredImage() <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microvg/VectorGraphicsPainter.html#drawFilteredImage-ej.microui.display.GraphicsContext-ej.microvg.VectorImage-ej.microvg.Matrix-float:A->`_.